Get a list of users with personal data search user.search

 time

-Information about the execution time of the request
+Information about the request execution time

 Error Handling